 - 10.16.1.
-In order to activate an ability, turning over a specific number of face up cards in your damage zone face down as a cost is called "to counter blast", and is indicated by the icon .
-This is a specific action to pay a cost. - 10.16.1.1.
-If it is written as [11(number)(requirement)], the specified number of face up cards in the damage zone that meets the requirement indicated after "-" needs to be turned face down in order to pay the cost.
-10.16.1.2.
-If it is written as "11(number)" not as a - 10.16.1.2.
-If it is written as "♣\(number)" not as a cost but as a part of an effect, the player specified by that effect, or the master of the card that was chosen, chooses a number of face up cards in his or her damage zone equal to the number specified, and turn them face down.
+In order to activate an ability, turning over a specific number of face up cards in your damage zone face down as a cost is called "to counter blast", and is indicated by the icon This is a specific action to pay a cost. - 10.16.1.1.
+If it is written as [(counter blast icon) (number)-(requirement)], the specified number

+- of face up cards in the damage zone that meets the requirement indicated after "-" needs to be turned face down in order to pay the cost. - 10.16.1.2.
+If it is written as "(counter blast icon) (number)" not as a cost but as a part of an effect, the player specified by that effect, or the master of the card that was chosen, chooses a number of face up cards in his or her damage zone equal to the number specified, and turn them face down.
 If the number of face up cards equal to the number specified cannot be chosen, that action cannot be performed.